gleasonw/gallica-grapher/README.md

 ### Pull requests and new contributors welcome!

 If you have an idea, suggestion, or question about the code, don't hesitate to make a pull request or new issue.
-The core parsing code is written in Python, the frontend in Typescript and React.
+I wrote the core Gallica interface in Python, the frontend in Typescript and React.
 There are many items that could be improved.
 Readability, architecture, frontend design, something for everyone!

 #### Important server-side files: